 An executive assistant could assist board members in setting up meetings or live events held over the internet.
 They will take note of the manager’s tech requirements, set up and send meeting links, moderate webinars, and handle whatever administrative tasks may come up during the event.

-People Operations Support
+They Also Provide People Operations Support

 Besides coordinating for upper and middle managers, virtual EAs may also support a company’s HR team.
 They may handle tedious recruiting tasks like sifting through CVs, drafting and sending emails to applicants, setting up surveys, scheduling interviews and orientations, and more.